Master of Ávila

-The Master of Ávila, a painter in the Flemish style of Fernando Gallego, was active in Ávila and surroundings in the middle of the 15th century.
+The Master of Ávila is the name given to an anonymous painter who was active in Ávila and its surroundings in the middle of the 15th century.
+He worked in the Flemish style of Fernando Gallego.

 The art historian Elías Tormo and others have tentatively identified him as García del Barco, a painter who was known to have been in Ávila between 1465 and 1473.
 No works by Barco have been attributed with any certainty.